 The group’s efforts led to a greater public and government awareness of the problem and most recently, the NSW government announced that Phase 2 of the Social and Affordable Housing Fund will target older women.
 The problem’s haven’t been solved, but there is now greater awareness of the issue and some of the policy solutions.

-Following the success of the NSW advocacy group, the Mercy Foundation recently established a national group focussed on older women’s housing and homelessness issues.
+Following the success of the NSW advocacy group, the Mercy Foundation established the National Older Women’s Housing and Homelessness Working Group, a national group focussed on older women’s housing and homelessness issues.
 National issues include income support, the gender pay gap and women’s superannuation.
-With key academic, policy and practice representatives from NSW, Queensland, Victoria, ACT, SA and WA, the plan is to articulate a national advocacy agenda and raise these important issues and their solutions at the federal level.
+With key academic, policy and practice representatives from NSW, Queensland, Victoria, ACT, SA and WA, the group developed a plan Retiring into Poverty – National Plan for Change – Increasing Housing Security for Older Women 23 August 2018 launched on August 23, 2018 at parliament House in Canberra.

 The Mercy Foundation has funded the following projects through the Grants to End Homelessness program to help address older women at risk of or experiencing homelessness: